 Dad had almost no papers or other records from his early life.
 The earliest photograph we found among his possessions was one of him when he was in his 30s in a cricket team in Saudi Arabia.
 He had kept his war medals, but that was about it.

-hen I was a child, I felt inadequate by comparison to him.
+When I was a child, I felt inadequate by comparison to him.
 I was so different from him, I had such different interests and skills.
 In many ways I was more my mother’s child than I was his.
 And yet physically, I resemble him.
-I have his build.
-I walk the way he did.
-I have kept my hair as he did.
+I have his build, I walk the way he did, my hairline is the same as his was.
 I’m clearly his son.

 Well, anyway, at this time of the year, every year, I find myself thinking about him again, so his influence is still hanging over me.
 And of course, since I resemble him so much physically, I occasionally wonder whether I’m going to make it past 75 myself.
-Of course, I don’t smoke, which is certainly a mark in my favour – Dad was a Player’s Navy Cut Full Tar man.
-Harry Nixon, Dad’s father, lived into his 80s, and if I have enough of my mother’s genes in me, I might be able to look forward to another 25 years – she will be 90 next year.
+To be sure, I don’t smoke, which is certainly a mark in my favour.
+Dad was a Player’s Navy Cut Full Tar man.
+Harry Nixon, Dad’s father (a non-smoker), lived into his 80s, and if I have enough of my mother’s genes in me, I might be able to look forward to another 25 years.
+She will be 90 next year.

 I have no children.
 Part of the reason is probably a subconscious decision that generations of poor parenting would end with me.
 But I begin to regret it, even though it means that in 40 years time, or 50 or however many, no one will be writing something like this about me.

 More posts about Dad, and one about Mum:

 The Ghana Christmas Ball and my Father Christmas

 4 thoughts on “Dad – remembering my father”